-ACRE's woodshop is a 2000 square foot covered, outdoor area with a newlypoured concrete floor, new electric, and lots of work tables & tools.
+ACRE's woodshop is a 2000 square foot covered outdoor area with a concrete floor, electric, and lots of work tables and tools.

-ACRE's woodshop sits next to a gigantic lumber yard full of old growth timbers and usable scraps from buildings demolished in Chicago and salvaged by Bob Samuelson, one of the owners of the farm.
-Many residents in the past have requested and been given access to this lumber (sometimes for a small fee).
+ACRE's woodshop sits next to a lumber yard full of old growth timbers and usable scraps from buildings demolished in Chicago and salvaged by Bob Samuelson, one of the owners of the farm.
+In the past, many residents have requested and been given access to this lumber (sometimes for a small fee).
 The wood shop staff also facilitates other sculptural processes, such as mold making and casting.
 At least one volunteer technician is always available to advise and assist with residents' projects.